John C. Kluczynski

-John Carl Kluczynski (February 15, 1896 – January 26, 1975) was a U.S. Representative from Illinois, representing the 5th district from 1951 until his death from a heart attack in Chicago, Illinois in 1975.
+John Carl Kluczynski (February 15, 1896 – January 26, 1975) was an American World War I veteran who served 13 terms as a U.S. representative from Illinois, representing the 5th district from 1951 until his death from a heart attack in Chicago, Illinois in 1975.

 Early life and career

 Born in Chicago, Illinois to Thomas Kluczynski and Mary Kluczynski, née Sulaski, Kluczynski attended public and parochial schools, and during the First World War served overseas as a corporal with the Eighth Field Artillery in 1918 and 1919.

 He worked in the catering business upon returning to Chicago, and served in the Illinois House of Representatives from 1933 through 1948.
 In 1948, Kluczynski was elected to the Illinois Senate in 1948 where he served until December 1949.
 He resigned in 1949 to run as candidate for Congress.

 Tenure in Congress

 Kluczynski was elected as a Democrat to the Eighty-second Congress.

 He was reelected to the twelve succeeding Congresses, and served from January 3, 1951, until his death from a heart attack January 26, 1975, in Chicago.

 He voted in favor of the Civil Rights Act of 1957.

 While in Congress, he served as chairman of the Public Works subcommittee on transportation.

 He was interred in Resurrection Mausoleum, Justice, Illinois.